colibridigital/colibridigital-qa-offline-test/backend/README.md

 All the source code is under Colibri Digital terms and conditions and it must be followed.

+## Test notes

-Note: All the views provided in this project are `RESTful` APIs using `Django Rest Framework`.
+All the views provided in this project are `RESTful` APIs using `Django Rest Framework`.
+The view have no authentication method attached to make it simpler to start with but **it can be changed** if it is required.

+The views and functionalities might or might not be optimised and structured.
+It is up to you to decide if this statement is true or not and change it accordingly.

 ## Requirements